FLEX-Community

 CommunityScenario

-Community scenario parameters (battery size, price factors, control mode)
+Community scenario parameters (battery size, charge/discharge efficiency, price factors, control mode, price column IDs)

 CommunityScenario_OperationScenario